-Defined by the National Youth Leadership Council, Service Learning is "an approach to teaching and learning in which students use academic knowledge and skills to address genuine community needs" (NYLC, 2017).
-Kerry Bryant, former mariachi workshop attendee and Fine Arts coordinator from Barrow County, GA, who implemented such a program, wrote in a subsequent article that the school based mariachi program is infused with this strategy.
-(Bryant & Neel, 2011)

-The Mariachi program ... uses the students-teachingstudents model. ...
-When we started in 2009, we enlisted the help of one violin student, one trumpet student, and one guitar student with prior experience and playing ability to help with instruction.
+Service Learning.
+Defined by the National Youth Leadership Council, Service Learning is "an approach to teaching and learning in which students use academic knowledge and skills to address genuine community needs."
+Kerry Bryant, former mariachi workshop attendee and Fine Arts Coordinator from Barrow County, GA, who implemented such a program upon his return to his district, wrote in a subsequent article that the mariachi program is infused with this strategy in that, it uses the students-teaching-students model.
+When we started...we enlisted the help of one violin student, one trumpet student, and one guitar student with prior experience and playing ability to help with instruction.
 All of our high school Mariachi students will eventually do lecture/demo concerts at the middle and elementary feeder schools with the entire program being organized and presented by the participants themselves.
-They will cover Mariachi history and performance techniques, as well as perform representative music from the genre.
-This is the students-teaching-students model at its finest. (p.
-25)
+They will cover mariachi history and performance techniques as well as perform representative music from the genre.
+This is the students-teaching-students model at its finest.
+12

-Hillsboro School District, OR
+B. Hillsboro School District, OR

-K-12 dual language program
+K-12 Dual Language Program.
 Representing the complete opposite side of the country is Dan Bosshardt from the Hillsboro (OR) School District (HSD).
-In June, 2014, the Hillsboro School Board approved a mariachi course highlighting the fact that "a mariachi course would provide an excellent elective option for the arts for dual language students" (Bosshardt & Reiman, 2014, p.
-45).
+In June, 2014, the Hillsboro School Board approved a mariachi course highlighting the fact that "a mariachi course would provide an excellent elective option for the arts for dual language students" 13

-International Baccalaureate® program

-The HSD board further identified how the in-school mariachi program would also address the curriculum of the Middle Years Program and IB Diploma:
+International Baccalaureate® Program.
+The HSD board further identified how the inschool mariachi program would also address the curriculum of the Middle Years Program and IB Diploma.

-Middle years program (International Baccalaureate)
+Middle Years Program (International Baccalaureate)

-From the earliest times, artistic expression has been common to all cultures as human beings make statements through a variety of nonverbal forms and create objects that are aesthetically pleasing.
+From the earliest times, artistic expression has been common to all cultures as human beings make statements through a variety of non-verbal forms and create objects that are aesthetically pleasing.
 Beyond barriers of language, the discovery of the cultural values of civilizations through their artistic production is one of the best ways to promote international understanding.